*This site contains affiliate links. If you purchase through these links, we may receive a small commission at no extra cost to you.

 Besides the many shops and restaurants, the main tourist attractions are:

-three kilometers of fortress walls (ramparts),
+3 km of fortress walls (ramparts),

-fifty-two towers along the ramparts, and
+52 towers along the ramparts, and

 The crowning glory inside the Cite de Carcassonne is the stunning Chateau Comtal, or Count’s Castle.